lakshyavm/dice-game/README.md

-Dice Game Tournament — Project README
+# Dice Game Tournament — Project README

-Overview
+## Overview

 This is an interactive multiplayer dice game tournament written in Python.
-The project offers a competitive experience for two or more players, allowing each participant to roll virtual dice, accumulate points based on simple rules, and compete for the Winner, Runner Up, and Third Place titles.
+The project offers a competitive experience for two or more players, allowing each participant to roll virtual dice, accumulate points based on simple rules, and compete for the **Winner**, **Runner Up**, and **Third Place** titles.

-Features
+## Features

-Multiplayer Support: Unlimited players (minimum 2) can participate in each game session.
+- **Multiplayer Support:** Unlimited players (minimum 2) can participate in each game session.

-Interactive Rounds: Each player rolls the dice manually by pressing Enter, adding excitement and engagement.
+- **Interactive Rounds:** Each player rolls the dice manually by pressing Enter, adding excitement and engagement.

-Clear Scoring System: Points are awarded or deducted according to dice roll results, boosting competitiveness.
+- **Clear Scoring System:** Points are awarded or deducted according to dice roll results, boosting competitiveness.

-Leaderboard Standings: At the end of the tournament, the top three players (with tie detection) are announced.
+- **Leaderboard Standings:** At the end of the tournament, the top three players (with tie detection) are announced.

-Play Again or Exit: Players can choose to restart the game or exit the console cleanly.
+- **Play Again or Exit:** Players can choose to restart the game or exit the console cleanly.

-Rules
+## Rules

-Rolling a 6: +10 points; two consecutive sixes reward an additional +5 points.
+- **Rolling a 6:** +10 points; two consecutive sixes reward an additional +5 points.

-Rolling a 1: -5 points.
+- **Rolling a 1:** -5 points.

-Other Rolls (2–5): Add the face value to the score.
+- **Other Rolls (2–5):** Add the face value to the score.

-Score Reset: If a score drops below zero, it is reset to zero.
+- **Score Reset:** If a score drops below zero, it is reset to zero.

-How to Run
+## How to Run

-Download or Clone the Repository
+1. **Download or Clone the Repository**
    Make sure you have the latest version of the repository on your computer.

-Locate the dicegame.exe File
+2. **Locate the `dicegame.exe` File**
-Find dicegame.exe inside the repository folder.
+   Find `dicegame.exe` inside the repository folder.

-Run the Application

-text
-python <filename>.py
+3. **Run the Application**
+   - Double-click `dicegame.exe` to start the game.
+   - Or, open a command prompt/terminal, navigate to the repository folder, and type:
+     ```
+     dicegame.exe
+     ```
+   - Press Enter.

+4. **Start Playing**
-Enter player names (comma-separated) as prompted.
+   - Enter player names (comma-separated) as prompted.

-Enter the number of rounds or use the default (10 rounds).
+5. **Enter the number of rounds or use the default (10 rounds).**

-Follow on-screen instructions to play, view results, and replay or exit.
+6. **Follow on-screen instructions to play, view results, and replay or exit.**

-Customization
+## Customization

-You can easily adjust the number of rounds or the scoring logic by editing the script.
+- You can easily adjust the number of rounds or the scoring logic by editing the script.

-The messages and prompts can be personalized for different themes or experiences.
+- The messages and prompts can be personalized for different themes or experiences.

-Ideal For
+## Ideal For

-Fun group competitions
+- Fun group competitions

-Coding and programming practice
+- Coding and programming practice

-Icebreakers in classrooms or clubs
+- Icebreakers in classrooms or clubs

-Showcasing beginner-friendly Python projects
+- Showcasing beginner-friendly Python projects

 Enjoy competing and enhancing your Python skills through this engaging dice tournament!